JCEReims/ChildAndConnect/README.md

-# ChildAndConnect
+# Child And Connect

-Child and Connect is a trademark of JCE Reims (http://www.jcereims.fr).
+Child and Connect is a trademark created by JCE Reims (http://www.jcereims.fr).

-The technical creator is Jimmy Patat (contact@imagim.com).
+The technical creator is imajim.

+The solution is based on symfony php framework (https://symfony.com/).

-## Requiements
+## Requirements

-You should install the last version of php composer and mysql 5.1 or higher.
+You should install :

+The last version of php composer.
+Php 5.3.3 or higher.
+Mysql 5.1 or higher.

 ## How to install